openrails/openrails/Source/Documentation/Manual/driving.rst

 If an AI train is re-routed on a route which isn't at the moment re-entering the original route, its path information in the dispatcher info HUD is displayed in yellow.

 Station platform stops are re-assigned to adjacent platforms, if available.
+Events and waiting points in the abandoned part of route will be lost.

 The re-routed train may be also the player train (be it autopiloted or not), provided the Autopilot option is checked.